MillerRabin/thinker-robot/readme.md

 * You can grab and move object using specific claw angle

-I used 6DOF Robotic arm with parameters on sheme below.
+I used 6DOF Robotic arm with parameters on sheme below for tests.

 ![Roboarm scheme](/docs/scheme.png "Roboarm scheme")